 Karl-Anthony Towns Opens Up On His Role With The New York Knicks

-Last summer, Karl-Anthony Towns was acquired by the New York Knicks in a move that the organization hoped would be their final one on the way to a long-awaited NBA Championship.
-Looking purely at the numbers, Towns has been a success with the Knicks, but after he came under scrutiny in the post-season a year ago, he's yet to consistently find his best game for New York.
+Last summer, Karl-Anthony Towns was acquired by the New York Knicks in a move that the organization hoped would be its final one on the way to a long-awaited NBA Championship.
+Looking purely at the numbers, Towns has been a success with the Knicks, but after he came under scrutiny in the postseason a year ago, he's yet to consistently find his best game for New York.

 Unfortunately, when recently asked about his role for the Knicks, Towns has now revealed that he is yet to find his true role under Head Coach Mike Brown.